-The inspections must be performed by the Professional Engineer who signed and sealed the SWPPP or a CPESC Trained inspector, under the Engineer's supervision.
-The individual performing the OEPA NPDES Construction Effluent Guidelines Permit inspections is called the Contractor's Erosion Control Inspector (CECI).
-The inspection reports are to be prepared for projects that have a SWPPP.
-Inspection reports are to be submitted to the project every 7 days and within 24 hours of a 0.5 inch or greater rainfall event throughout the life of the contract.
-Due to the dynamic nature of the construction activities, the reporting CPESC Trained inspector will update, amend and revise the SWPPP as the contractor's operations warrant.
-Reports shall identify revisions and updates to the SWPPP and indicate what measures will be taken to maintain NPDES compliance.
-The inspection report will include; a map identifying all BMPs needed, installed, maintained or removed since the last inspection report, certification that all construction activities are compliant with the SWPPP and the signature of the CECI responsible for the inspection.
+The individual performing the OEPA NPDES Permit inspections is called the Contractor's Erosion Control Inspector (CECI).
+Prepare the inspection reports for projects that have a SWPPP.
+Submit inspection reports to the Engineer every 7 days and within 24 hours of a 0.5 inch (13 mm) or greater rainfall event throughout the life of the contract.

+Due to the dynamic nature of the construction activities, the reporting CECI will update, amend and revise the SWPPP as the contractor's operations and site conditions warrant.
+Identify all revisions and updates to the SWPPP and indicate what measures will be taken to maintain OEPA NPDES Permit compliance in the report.
+Include the following in the inspection report; the OEPA NPDES Permit inspection checklist (see appendix E, Part III.G.2.i), a map identifying all BMP needed, installed, maintained or removed since the last inspection report, certification that all construction activities are compliant with the SWPPP and the signature of the CECI responsible for the inspection.
 The signature of the Professional Engineer who sealed the SWPPP is required as part of the inspection report, on a monthly basis or when modifications to the SWPPP design are made.
-All reporting sign offs will include the certification requirements in Ohio EPA Permit No.:OHC000002 Part V.H.
+Include the certification requirements according to OEPA NPDES Permit Part V.H with all reporting sign offs.